How to force the iso on a digital camera

 When adjusting the ISO setting on your digital camera, it’s important to consider the impact it will have on image quality.
 Higher ISO settings can introduce noise or graininess to your photos, especially in low-light conditions.
 To minimize noise, you can enable the noise reduction feature on your camera.
 This feature works by smoothing out the image to reduce the appearance of noise, but it can also result in loss of detail.
 Experiment with different ISO settings and noise reduction levels to find the right balance between image quality and noise reduction.

-See also Best digital camera for distance sports
+See also How to make digital camera wifi

 ISO and Low Light Photography